alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>GoWard - a robust and rapidly-deployable Red Team proxy with strong OPSEC considerations.: https://github.com/chdav/GoWard</li>
           <li>awesome-tunneling - The purpose of this list is to track and compare tunneling solutions.
 This is primarily targeted toward self-hosters and developers who want to do things like exposing a local webserver via a public domain name, with automatic HTTPS, even if behind a NAT or other restricted network: https://github.com/anderspitman/awesome-tunneling</li>
           <li>bore - a modern, simple TCP tunnel in Rust that exposes local ports to a remote server, bypassing standard NAT connection firewalls: https://github.com/ekzhang/bore</li>
+                    <li>rconn - a multiplatform program for creating reverse connections.
+It lets you consume services that are behind NAT and/or firewall without adding firewall rules or port-forwarding: https://github.com/jafarlihi/rconn</li>
+          <li>GoSH - Golang reverse/bind shell generator.
+This tool generates a Go binary that launches a shell of the desired type on the targeted host: https://github.com/redcode-labs/GoSH</li>
+          <li>tornado - anonymously reverse shell over onion network using hidden services without portfortwarding: https://github.com/samet-g/tornado</li>
            </span>
           </p3>